 Expenses and Funds

-A small fund of money is available to assist with some of the costs of research, including travel and duplicating costs.
-The Academic Standards Committee reviews requests for these funds and decides upon equitable allocations based on estimates before the expenses are incurred.
+The Director of the Office of Student Services reviews requests for funding assistance and decides upon eligibility and equitable allocations based on estimates before the expenses are incurred.

 Signatures and Approvals

-The Honors Thesis Research proposal submitted to the Academic Standards and Scholarships Committee should be accompanied by the
+The Honors Thesis Research proposal submitted to the Academic Standards and Integrity Committee is required to be accompanied by the following:

 Honors_Thesis_Signature_Form.doc

-which has the signatures of the applicant, the supervising faculty member, and the Chairperson of the faculty member's department.
+This contains the signatures of the applicant, the supervising ILR faculty member, and the Chairperson of the ILR faculty member's department.
 Those signatures attest to the signatories' common understanding of the scope of the study, the commitments of time necessary to complete and to supervise the research, and the faculty member's judgment that the applicant has the ability to complete the proposed study in a satisfactory manner.

 Grades and Eligibility

-Candidates for Graduation with Honors are required to maintain a minimum gpa of 3.7 during both of the semesters in which they are conducting research and writing the thesis.
-If a candidate drops below 3.7, eligibility for Graduation with Honors ends.
-The supervising Faculty member must then determine if the research done to that point is sufficient to qualify for four credits per semester of Independent Study (ILR 4990).
+Candidates for Graduation with Honors are required to maintain a minimum cumulative gpa of 3.7 during both of the semesters in which they are conducting research and writing the thesis.
+If a candidate drops below a cumulative gpa of 3.7, eligibility for Graduation with Honors ends.
+The supervising ILR faculty member must then determine if the research done to that point is sufficient to qualify for Independent Study credit (ILR 4990).